khushiagr0612/Frontend-Dev/README.md

 *Topics:*
 - HTML Structure, Tags, and Elements
 - Semantic HTML
 - Lists, Links, Headings, Paragraphs, Images

+*🧩 Task:*
+  Create a timetable using the HTML <table> tag and practice running it on Live Server to see how it renders in the browser.

 *📘 Assignments:*
 - Submission: Intro to Web Development